andybyers21/notes.ajb.app/notes/numbers.md

 ---
 layout: note
 title: Numbers
-parent: C#
+parent: C-Sharp
 grand_parent: Home
 ---

 # Numbers

-Numbers in C# have BODMAS precedence.
+Numbers in C-Sharp have BODMAS precedence.
 Division will return only a whole number (definition of an integer).

 ```cs